sofetch/sofetch.github.io/work-we-have-done/index.md

 ### LEFTA, Law Enforcement Field Training Software (2006)

-A year after inception of LEFTA, there was massive onboarding of Law Enforcement agencies to start using a software program to track field reports.
-After hiring SoFetch for a solid three-months of consulting, LEFTA was in use for the nation.
+A year after inception of LEFTA, there was massive onboarding of Law Enforcement officers that started using the software program to track field reports.
+Realizing they needed expert software development, LEFTA hired SoFetch for a period of time for consulting to help improve the software architecture to handle the scale of new customers.
 This was one of our first projects.
-There was a mix of technologies, PHP and Perl being the two we had used on that project.
+There was a mix of technologies, PHP and Perl, what we used in SoFetch's earlier work.
+Now we use Ruby extensively.